Experts Opinion

 What challenges exist in integrating VR into education?
 How can they be overcome, and how can the adoption of VR in education be accelerated?

-In the United States, major companies like Meta have invested significant funds and resources to equip high schools with VR headsets and provide highly educational content.
-This content focuses on subjects like science and STEM topics, which have proven to be highly effective when presented visually and brought to life, rather than relying solely on textbooks.
+In the United States, major companies like Meta have invested significant funds and resources to provide high schools with VR headsets.
+They also offer highly educational content that focuses on subjects like science and STEM topics.
+This visual and interactive approach has proved to be more effective than traditional textbooks.

-Over the past couple of years, there has been a noticeable increase in high schools forming networks and implementing these technologies.
-However, it is still in the early stages and not yet integrated into mainstream curriculums.
+Over the past couple of years, there has been a noticeable increase in the number of high schools forming networks and implementing these technologies.
+However, it is still in the early stages and has not yet been integrated into mainstream curricula.
 I believe this will change in the next two to three years, especially due to the declining attention spans caused by platforms like TikTok.

 In the next few years, you will witness a significant increase in the adoption of VR and augmented reality (AR) in schools across Europe, Asia, and the United States.
-Not only will it be VR but also AR, as seen with Apple's recent announcement of their mixed reality headset, the Apple Vision Pro.
+It will be both VR and AR, as seen with Apple’s recent announcement of their mixed reality headset, the Apple Vision Pro.

 This blend of VR, AR, and mixed reality will bring a tremendous surge in educational applications.
 Several companies are already making remarkable contributions by providing students with engaging supplementary content to enhance their studies.